Influenza Bulletin

 Summary

 Influenza and ARI incidence data.
-Influenza and other ARI activity in Russia increased in comparison with previous week.
-The nationwide ILI and ARI morbidity level (68.7 per 10 000 of population) was lower than national baseline (89.9) by 23.6%.
+Influenza and other ARI activity in Russia decreased in comparison with previous week.
+The nationwide ILI and ARI morbidity level (91.2 per 10 000 of population) was higher than national baseline (89.9) by 1.4%.

 Antigenic characterization.
-Since the beginning of the season 40 influenza have been antigenically characterized by the NICs, including: 30 influenza A(H1N1)pdm09, 2 influenza A(H3N2) and 8 influenza B viruses.
-29 A(H1N1)pdm09 viruses were similar to the reference strain A/Victoria/4897/22 recommended in the vaccines for the Northern Hemisphere countries for the 2024-2025 season, one A(H1N1)pdm09 strain reacted to a 1:8 homologous titer with serum to the vaccine strain.
-One A(H3N2) strain was similar to the vaccine strain A/Thailand/8/22, the other interacted to 1:8 homologous titer with serum to the A/Thailand/8/22 vaccine strain.
-All 8 influenza B viruses were similar to vaccine strain B/Austria/1359417/2021.
+Since the beginning of the season 262 influenza have been antigenically characterized by the NICs, including: 168 influenza A(H1N1)pdm09, 5 influenza A(H3N2) and 89 influenza B viruses.
+166 A(H1N1)pdm09 viruses were similar to the reference strain A/Victoria/4897/22 recommended in the vaccines for the Northern Hemisphere countries for the 2024-2025 season, 2 A(H1N1)pdm09 strain reacted to a 1:8 homologous titer with serum to the vaccine strain.
+4 A(H3N2) strain was similar to the vaccine strain A/Thailand/8/22, the other interacted to 1:8 homologous titer with serum to the A/Thailand/8/22 vaccine strain.
+87 influenza B viruses were similar to the vaccine strain B/Austria/1359417/2021, 2 strains were drift variants and reacted to 1:8 homologous titer with serum to the vaccine strain.

-Clinical samples from 42 ILI/ARI patients were investigated by rRT-PCR for influenza, among them 3 (7.1%) cases of influenza were recognized, including 2 cases of A(H1N1)pdm09 and 1 case of influenza B. Among 21 ILI/ARI samples 1 (4.8%) case positive of CoV infection was detected.
-Among 42 ILI/ARI patients no positive cases of coronavirus SARS-CoV-2 recognized.
+Clinical samples from 34 ILI/ARI patients were investigated by rRT-PCR for influenza, among them 3 (8.8%) cases of influenza A(H1N1)pdm09 were.
+Among 17 ILI/ARI samples 4 (23.5%) cases positive for ARVI were detected, including: 1 case of PIV, 1 case of RhV, 1 case of CoV and 1 case of MPV infection.
+Among 17 ILI/ARI patients no positive cases of coronavirus SARS-CoV-2 recognized.

 Influenza and ARI morbidity data